SAP/cloud-security-services-integration-library/token-client/README.md

 #### Initialization

-With Spring-Web available `XsuaaTokenFlows` can be instantiated like that:
+With Spring-Web available `XsuaaTokenFlows` can be instantiated with a `RestTemplate` of your choice like that:
 ```java
 XsuaaTokenFlows tokenFlows = new XsuaaTokenFlows(
                                     new XsuaaOAuth2TokenService(new RestTemplate()),